min-1870/project_backend/README.md

 * Error returns should be converted to the respective Exception (see table below and section 6.8.2)
 * Instead of passing `token` as a query or body parameter, you should pass it through a HTTP header (see section 6.9):
   * You should remove `token` from query and body parameters for all routes.
-  * You also need to increment the version of each route that previously accepted `token` as a query or body parameter, e.g. v2 --> v3.
+* You need to increment the version of each route that previously accepted `token` as a query or body parameter and/or now raises exceptions instead of error objects, e.g. v2 --> v3.
 * New error case for `channel/leave/v2`, added in table below.
 * Added functionality for `message/edit/v2` in regards to standups, in table below.